archlinux/arch-rebuild-order/README.md

 ## DOT output

-Rebuilder can generate a DOT file of the rebulder order for a given package.
+Rebuilder can generate a DOT file of the rebuild order for a given package.

 ```
 cargo run -- -d opencolorio.dot opencolorio